John Ehrlinger, PhD

 Visualizing random forest models; graphical analysis of survival, regression, and classification forests.

-Boosted multivariate trees for longitudinal data.
+Boosted multivariate trees for longitudinal data; an extended fork of boostmtree.

 hazard Maintainer